-Apart from keeping track of changes to MS Excel sheets, XLTools also allows VBA version control (tracking changes to Excel VBA macros).
+Apart from keeping track of changes to Excel workbooks, XLTools add-in also allows VBA version control to track changes to Excel VBA macros.
 This unique feature is essential for advanced users and Excel VBA developers.
-It helps compare changes in code, export VBA modules to Git repository or roll back to a previously committed version of macro.
+It helps compare changes in code, save VBA modules to Git repository or roll back to a previously committed version of macro.

-XLTools Version Control keeps Excel macro data safe:
+XLTools VBA Version Control add-in keeps your Excel macros safe:

-- Commit versions of VBA project modules and track changes
+- Commit versions of a VBA project and track changes

-- Compare versions and highlight changes in code line by line
+- Compare code versions line by line and highlight changes

-- Store versions in a Git repository on your own PC
+- Store versions of a macro in a Git repository on your own PC

-- Keep version log and track who changed what and when
+- Keep change log and track who changed what and when

-- Recover any previous version of the script
+- Recover any previous version of a macro

 Add "VBA Version Control" to Excel 2019, 2016, 2013, 2010